 Let’s be real about something.
 Addiction doesn’t only hurt the user.
 It becomes a ripple that extends to all in their sphere.

-When you struggle with addiction, it’s likely that many of your behaviors have chipped away at trust—you lied about using, committed to detox tomorrow only to get high today, chose drugs over time with family—hell, maybe you even stole to support your habit.
+When you struggle with addiction, it’s likely that many of your behaviors have chipped away at trust, you lied about using and committed to detoxing tomorrow only to get high today, choosing drugs over time with family, maybe you even stole to support your habit.

 The trauma to the people who love someone with addiction is its own horror.
-They’ve been disappointed over and over again, and may have learned their own unhealthy coping strategies.
-The trust issues in the wake of addiction don’t boil down to forgiveness, they form an entire foundation that’s been shattered.
+They’ve been disappointed over and over again, and they may have learnt their own unhealthy coping strategies.
+The trust issues in the wake of addiction don’t boil down to forgiveness; they form an entire foundation that’s been shattered.

 Understanding the Complexity of Marriage Recovery After Addiction

-Recovering your marriage from addiction is actually about two very separate healing processes which don’t always merge beautifully.
+Recovering your marriage from addiction is actually about two very separate healing processes that don’t always merge beautifully.

 This kind of disconnection is so frustrating for both partners.
-Patient: The recovering individual may feel punished for their former behavior, despite becoming committed to a life of recovery.
+The recovering individual may feel punished for their former behaviour, despite being committed to a life of recovery.

-And the partner may also feel ashamed for finding it so hard to have trust despite seeing attempts are real.
+And the partner may also feel ashamed for finding it so hard to have trust, despite seeing that attempts are real.

 The Foundation: Accountability Without Excuses

 Trust rebuilding after addiction begins with one non-negotiable: full accountability.
-Not to excuse behavior but to accept 100% of the responsibility for the consequences of addictive behavior.
-We regularly work with people in early recovery who wish to expedite this mending at the perfect universe pace, such as:
+Not to excuse behaviour, but to accept 100% responsibility for the consequences of addictive behaviour.
+We frequently assist those in early recovery who want to speed up this healing process.

 How to Forgive Addiction: A Process, Not an Event

-Here’s something that might surprise you: You need not forgive in order to begin rebuilding trust.
+Here’s something that might surprise you: you need not forgive to begin rebuilding trust.
 It is fine to say, “I’m not prepared to forgive yet, but I am willing to see if we can build something here.”

-Given enough time and repeated occurrences, forgiveness usually arrives after the trust has been rebuilt.
-When people witness actual transformation, and feel heard and validated, forgiveness tends to just naturally unfurl as a byproduct rather than something you extract through force.
+Given enough time and repeated occurrences, forgiveness usually arrives after trust has been rebuilt.
+This occurs when individuals observe tangible changes.
+When individuals feel heard and validated, forgiveness tends to naturally unfold as a byproduct rather than something that must be forcibly extracted.

 Practical Steps for Rebuilding Trust